deadpixi/sam/README.rst

 Scalable Font Support
     This version of sam is not limited to classic X fonts, but can use modern scalable fonts.
-    Inconsolata_ is this author's favorite, though `Courier Prime Code`_ is giving Inconsolata a run for its money.
+    Inconsolata_ is this author's favorite, though `Courier Prime Code`_ and `Go Mono`_ are giving Inconsolata a run for its money.

 Multicolor Support
     This version of sam supports configurable text, selection, border, and background colors.